liferay/liferay-docs/develop/tutorials/articles/liferay-faces/configuring-cdi-for-jsf-portlets.markdown

 The next section contains information about specifically configuring Tomcat, so developers running other application servers can skip it.

-**Additional Weld Configuration for Tomcat**
+## Additional Weld Configuration for Tomcat

 If Weld is running in a Java EE application server like Oracle GlassFish or JBoss AS, then Weld is automatically included in the global classpath.
-But on Tomcat, it is necessary to include the `weld-servlet.jar` dependency in either the `tomcat/lib` global classpath, or directly in the `WEB-INF/lib` folder of a
+However, on Tomcat, it is necessary to include the `weld-servlet.jar` dependency in either the `tomcat/lib` global classpath, or directly in the `WEB-INF/lib` folder of a portlet:
-portlet:

     <!-- Required only for Tomcat -->
     <dependency>